We have all experienced them…

 Officials highlight that although the city may pay out drivers for the damage done to their car, reporting the potholes to the city itself is the sole responsibility of the driver.
 In other words, if the city does not document it, the pothole doesn’t “exist.”
 Filing a claim becomes useless.

-Tucsonans have turned in documentation of potholes along with their invoices from the tire shops.
+Tucsonans have documented potholes and their invoices from the tire shops.

 “The city, no questions asked, sent me a check,” said one local driver.
-But when the city was asked what type of proof was needed to turn in a successful claim, officials stated that “if damage estimates were more than $1,000, the city required two estimates, photos of the damage, a location and time of loss, then the city would review the area, and risk management would conduct an internal review before writing you a check.”
+But when asked what proof the city needed to pay a claim, officials stated that “if damage estimates were more than $1,000, the city required two estimates, photos of the damage, a location and time of loss, then the city would review the area, and risk management would conduct an internal review before writing you a check.”